 Practical Philosophy continues after the first course with classes that advance and guide students to open their awareness more fully and connect more deeply with themselves and others.

 After the first few terms students are offered the opportunity to be introduced to meditation.

 This is your choice whether you take up this opportunity or continue to attend classes without practising meditation.
 We have a thriving community of diverse, yet like-minded people and you are welcome to continue to study with the School for as long as you wish.

-The new Spring term starts the week commencing 27th April 2020.
+The Autumn term 2020 starts the week commencing 21st September.

 Register Now and Secure Your PlacePlease pay the termly fees for your class below.
 All fees for the next online term will need to be paid online.

 We would love for you to join us.
 If the set fees are a challenge for you just now, please donate whatever works for you.

 If you choose to enrol for each subsequent term these are the topics you can expect to study.
 The first four years cover the following topics in successive terms: